aurimas13/Machine-Learning-Goodness/README.md

 </p>

-## KNN code snippet, Notebook on TF Tensors, Creativity of ChatGPT & AI Art | Day 7
+## KNN, Notebook on TF Tensors, Creativity of ChatGPT & AI Art | Day 7

-+ Wrote the KNN algorithm for classification as a code snippet that can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Code/Day_7_KNN.md) and honed expertise of Deep Learning framework TensorFlow by making a notebook that looked into TensorFlow tensors [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_7_Example_about_Tensors.ipynb).
++ Wrote the K Nearest Neighbours algorithm for classification as a code snippet that can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Code/Day_7_KNN.md) and honed expertise of Deep Learning framework TensorFlow by making a notebook that looked into TensorFlow tensors [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_7_Example_about_Tensors.ipynb).

 + Read articles on how to improve creative writing through ChatGPT [here](https://towardsdatascience.com/using-chatgpt-as-a-creative-writing-partner-part-1-prose-dc9a9994d41f)